OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ## Setting up Octopus: High availability

-For the sake of simplicity, this guide assumes that all of the servers are hosted in Azure running Windows Server.
+This guide assumes that all of the servers are hosted in Azure running Windows Server.

 **Some assembly required**